 Jewell shook her head.
-"Never."
+"He is but there would never be anything between us."

 Victoria's eyebrows arched and Jewell smiled.
 She held the small chuckle in her throat and shook her head.

 "I'll put it to you this way, Victoria.
 Greg and I tend to have the same taste in men."